 The restaurant industry is an incredibly complex one.
 Add marketing to the mix (which is complex, in and of itself), and that challenge is magnified.
-In the past decade alone, media has evolved to a point at which it would be nearly unrecognizable to the restaurant chains of 2007; and thus it can be hard to tell which marketing tools, channels, and strategies are optimal for each foodservice system.
+In the past decade alone, media has evolved to a point at which it would be nearly unrecognizable to the restaurant chains of 2007; and thus it can be easy to make mistakes relative to which marketing tools, channels, and strategies are optimal for each foodservice system.

 Creating a business with longevity isn’t about creating great ads or writing catchy jingles, it’s about defining the brand and reflecting it at every touchpoint, enculturating the staff so they become ambassadors for the brand, and developing competitor-proof relationships with your guests.

 Learning how to market a restaurant is both an art and a science.
-There are several components of successful restaurant marketing.
+There are several components of successful marketing strategies.
 This isn’t an all-inclusive list, but some top strategic restaurant marketing issues include:

 There a myriad of different tactics that can be employed for a successful restaurant marketing strategy.
 We outline some of those here:

 Only 6% of people in the U.S. and Europe trust traditional marketing, taking their cues from user-generated content instead.
-But viral engagement can’t be faked; it has to come from authentic connections between brands and consumers, such as:
+But viral engagement can’t be faked (even with the best restaurant promotions); it has to come from authentic connections between brands and the target audience, such as:

 Local Store Marketing and Neighborhood Marketing are basically the same thing.
-It’s a marketing philosophy that seeks to build competitor proof relationships with customers and employees without a reliance on mass media advertising. unless your one of those 100 restaurant companies that’s doing hundreds of millions of dollars in sales per year, you can’t afford not to focus on Local Store Marketing over advertising
+It’s a marketing philosophy that seeks to build competitor proof relationships with customers and employees without a reliance on mass media advertising.
+Unless you’re one of those 100 restaurant companies that’s doing hundreds of millions of dollars in sales per year, you can’t afford not to focus on Local Store Marketing over advertising

 Allocations to local versus national campaigns vary depending on the segment and type of restaurant.
 Pizza, sandwich/burger, and fast-casual chains tend to reach consumers through local marketing.
 In contrast, casual dining, family dining, and coffee/bakery budgets mostly go toward national programs.